AdVerhoeven/Lodestone_teleport/README.md

 ### Usage in creative

 Because the datapack checks only the mainhand the renaming does not work in creative unless you equip the normal/untracked compass in your offhand and nothing in your mainhand.
 The reason being that the item that is renamed is always the item in the weapon.mainhand slot.
-In addition, using a tracked compass will always change the lore and name.
+In addition, teleporting using a tracked compass will always change the lore and name of the compass that was used.

+Bug: if you use a compass from your mainhand its lore and name will change and it will display the placeholder magical dimension lore.

 ## Installation